 Let’s look at the facts in the bible:

-As you can see there is nothing said about when to baptise a baby.
-Babies aren’t mentioned specifically like they were in the old testament.
+There is nothing I’ve read in the bible that says when to baptise a baby.
+Babies aren’t mentioned specifically like they were in the old testament regarding circumcision.
 Therefore different denominations have taken on different views on when people should be baptised.

 The emphasis I see in the bible is on faith in God and believing what he says.
 Also to follow (as best we can) and instruct our children in what Jesus has taught us.